modem7/DHCP-Relay/README.md

 # ISC DHCP Relay Agent

-A simple ISC DHCP Relay Agent
+A simple ISC DHCP Relay Agent.

+The Internet Systems Consortium DHCP Relay Agent, dhcrelay, provides a means for relaying DHCP and BOOTP requests from a subnet to which no DHCP server is directly connected to one or more DHCP servers on other subnets.
+It supports both DHCPv4/BOOTP and DHCPv6 protocols.

 In this config, udp port 67 must be free on the host.